thewecanzone/Streams/2019/august/Clue.md

 `setup` - this command will initiliaze the arrays that hold each room, block type, and coordinates.
 `teleport #` - this command will teleport you to the location of the room number that is associated with the number you put in for #.
 `build #` - this command will build a 10x10 cube with a specific block type depending on which room you're making.

+## Game Play Notes
+### Ideas
+- Only allow one person in a room at a time.
+  - Keep track of where every one is
+  - Tricky: Someone could call the command at the same time
+- Certain block types that require certain tools
+  - Something is hidden within the blocks that you want to collect
+  - Hidden Objects: Tools, random things, prizes, final prize
+- Clues in the blocks maybe?
+  - Reflect the current events we could update signs
+  - Certain signs have certain types of clues?
+  - The sign in the water room will give a clue to the character?
+- Play in the game AND in person
+- Do we want to limit players to only being in the rooms?
+  - Could be fun to allow players to go anywhere (in survival) and then there would be different strategies for winning
+- Timer?
+- Assassin?

+### Version 1: Multiple Stages
+In this version, we're going to have three stages, where players are going to have a chance to get the master prize, but they will lose *if* the other players determine who they are, what room, and what the prize was.
+The three stages would be:
+  - **Finding the prizes stage**: Make your tools, explore the rooms, collect prizes.
+When someone collects the master prize, we move to the clue stage.
+  - **Finding clues stage**: Explore rooms, you can't collect/create more tools?, Read clues on signs etc?
+  - **Guessing stage**: In person/In Minecraft try to figure out who got the prize, what room it was in, and what tool they were using

+### Version 2: Find Clues to Find the Prize (RP1)
+In this version, we're going to have clues all around the Minecraft world that will give players the coordinates to each room and the necessary tool to find the prize.
+Players will run around the world, finding clues, making tools, and eventually finding the rooms and trying to find the prize.
+- Some rooms could restrict the number of players in it at a time